 The Drug Test Warning

-Because hemp gummies are currently federally legal, millions of consumers mistakenly believe they are safe from workplace drug testing.
-This is a devastating misconception.
+Because Delta-9 gummies are federally legal, many people mistakenly believe they are safe from workplace drug testing.
+This is a misconception.

-A standard 10-panel workplace urine test does not test for the 2018 Farm Bill.
-It does not know if you bought your gummy legally online or illegally from a dealer.
+A standard drug test cannot tell whether you bought your gummy legally online or illegally from a dealer.
 It only tests for the presence of THC metabolites stored in your fat cells.

 If you consume a federally legal, Farm Bill-compliant Delta-9 gummy, you will fail a drug test.